gvwilson/sensibleadventures/coriandel/coriandel.md

 Four tiny braziers stood in a diamond on the floor to mark the four corners of the world, one silver, one glass, one bone, and one of dark mahogany.
-The Darpani lit each one in turn, muttering under his breath, then drew a handful of straw---yes, common straw---from the pouch at his belt and tossed it into the air.
+The Darpani lit each one in turn, muttering under his breath, then drew a handful of common straw from the pouch at his belt and tossed it into the air.

 He studied the blades intently as they fluttered to the floor.
 "Bah."
 He threw another handful, then a third, studying each in turn.
 It looked no different to me than the others, but it seemed to satisfy him.
 He stepped into the center of the diamond and sat, his feet crossed beneath him.
 Closing his eyes, he began to chant a breathy phrase over and over again, fingering the wrist guard as he did so.

 Suddenly he stopped and cocked his head to one side.
 "Heh?
 Neh.
 Neh neh neh."
 He shook his head and waved whatever he was arguing with away before resuming his chant.

 On and on he went, bargaining with the other world.
 After a time I leaned my head close to Shau Sheu's to ask whether one night was going to be enough, but she brought her finger up to her lips to shush me.
-She seemed fascinated by what he was doing.
+She seemed fascinated by his antics.
 I must admit, it was very different from any magic I had ever seen before.
 No jurists poring over the wording of oaths, no careful calculation of trades and balances, just an old man bartering some fraction of himself away in exchange for a favor from the infinite.

-It was an hour at least before he struck a bargain that pleased him.
-He touched his palms to his forehead to seal it, then stood with a popping of knees and dropped the wrist guard into the brazier in front of him.
+It took him several long minutes to strike a bargain that pleased him.
+He touched his palms to his forehead to seal it, then stood with a popping of knees and handed the wrist guard back to me.

 "To be done," he whispered.
 Shau Sheu told me later that was his spell's price---he would never again be able to raise his voice.
 It seemed a small loss to me.
 "It calls the *iyemnelili* from underneath."

-Shau Sheu folded her arms across her chest, each hand touching the opposite shoulder.
+Shau Sheu bowed to him.
 "To thank the one who has done this."

 The Darpani grinned.
 "To be grateful for thanks, but more grateful still for payment."
 Shau Sheu smiled back and handed him a string of silver bezels.
 He counted them with his fingertip before slipping them into a fold of his belt, then bobbed his head at me and showed himself out, whistling contentedly.

 Shau Sheu doused the braziers one by one.
 "Well," she said tiredly.
 "I hope you're satisfied."